 This requires the child to step over the cross bar, if there is one.
 First show the child how to hold the handlebars while carefully stepping across the cross bar.
 Then let them try it.
 They should get the hang of this after a few outings, and will soon start getting on without any help from you.

-This includes taking firm hold of the grips with both hands; facing straight ahead; and getting one pedal into position at a 45 degree angle for pull-off (this should be the pedal for the child’s dominant foot). take this opportunity to remind your child to never take their hands off the grips.
+This includes taking firm hold of the grips with both hands; facing straight ahead; and getting one pedal into position at a 45 degree angle for pull-off.
+This should be the pedal for the child’s dominant foot, which usually matches their dominant hand.
+Take this opportunity to remind your child to never take their hands off the grips.

-Step 4: Push off on the pedal while at the same time lifting rear end onto seat
+Step 4: Teach your child to push off on the pedal while at the same time lifting their rear end onto the seat

 It is possible for the child to get their rear end onto the seat in step 3, but only if the seat is very low.
 The problem with this is that if the seat is too low, pedaling will be much less efficient.
 You are likely to have to compromise by initially having the seat too low, and raising it to the correct height once the child gains confidence in the pull-off and pedaling.

-Step 5: Ride the bike, including acquire balance skills, pedaling skills, and turning skills
+Step 5: Teach your child to ride the bike, including acquiring balance skills, pedaling skills, and turning skills

-This is the part where you will have to work hard!
+This is the part where you will have to work really hard!
 As shown in the video above, take hold of the back of the saddle and walk or run with the child.
 This enables you to keep the bike upright, while the child pedals until they achieve balance.
 As you feel them find their balance, you can gently let go of the saddle, but be ready to grab it again if necessary.
-Afterwards, tell them they were doing it all on their own for part of the way!
-The first few times, they will be surprised and thrilled – and motivated to keep trying.
+Afterwards, be sure to tell them that they were doing it all on their own for part of the way!
+The first few times, they will be surprised and thrilled.
+This will motivate them to keep practicing.

-Step 6: Turn corners by turning the handlebars appropriately
+Step 6: Teach your child to turn corners by turning the handlebars appropriately

-Step 7: Learn to use the hand brakes to gently stop the bike
+Step 7: Teach your child to use the hand brakes to gently stop the bike

-This includes learning to use both hand brakes at the same time, as using just the front brakes can cause the rider to go over the handlebars.
-As we found, some children are surprised by even the concept of hand brakes, so be sure to show them how to use them, and give them safe opportunities to practice them (see video).
+This skill includes learning to use both hand brakes at the same time, as using just the front brakes can cause the rider to go over the handlebars.
+As we found, some children are surprised by even the concept of hand brakes, so be sure to show them how to use them, and give them plenty of safe opportunities to practice braking (see video).